 This is a past event.

-Cantares has been an integral part of Munich’s Brazilian music scene for 22 years.
-The a cappela choir is conducted by Lilian Zamorano, who has made a name for herself as a professional music lecturer for Brazilian vocal music and rhythm as well as directing three choirs.
+This year, Cantares celebrates its 25th anniversary with a special anniversary concert in October.
+For most of this time, the choir was conducted by Lilian Zamorano, who has made a name for herself as a professional lecturer for Brazilian vocal music and rhythm and as an inspiring director of three choirs.

 With the support of the Department of Arts and Culture of the City of Munich (CANTARES – Verein zur Förderung brasilianischer Musik und Kultur e.
 V., Munich)